My Homemade Pie Crust

 Circle B Kitchen

 This dough is made with flour, butter, shortening, salt and water.
-In recent years I have switched from Crisco (which Grandma B used exclusively) to Earth Balance shortening sticks or Spectrum organic shortening (and butter).
+In recent years I have switched from Crisco (which Grandma B used exclusively) or Spectrum organic shortening (and butter).

 Making pie dough, like so many other kitchen endeavors just takes practice.
 Our Grandmas were good at making them because they’d done it 1000 times and could feel their way through it.
 I like that.